 Common names for threshers (Alopias spp.) include such terms as fox shark, fox-shark, foxtail, thresher, thrasher, sickletail, swingletail, and swiveltail.
-These names probably refer to the particular method of feeding for this group of sharks.
 The only other common English name for the pelagic thresher is smalltooth thresher.
 Other language common names for this species include: cá nhám duôi dài (Vietnamese), hwan-do-sang-o (Korean), kleintand-sambokhaai (Afrikaans), kooseh-e-derazdom (Farsi), nitari (Japanese), pating (Maranao/Samal/Tao Sug), pesce volpe pelagico (Italian), pelagický zralok mlatec (Czech), peagische voshaai (Dutch), quian hai cháng wei sha (Mandarin Chinese), renard pélagique & requin-renard (French), stillehavsraevehaj (Danish), stillahavsrävhaj (Swedish), tubarao-raposo-do-indico (Portuguese), ulappakettuhai (Finnish), and zorro de mar & zorro pelágico (Spanish).

-Importance to HumansLike all threshers, pelagic thresher meat is used for food by many nationalities, and its fins are used in the Asian shark fin trade.
+Pelagic thresher meat is consumed in many countries, and its fins are used in the Asian shark fin trade.
 The hide is sometimes made into leather, and liver oil utilized for vitamin extraction.
 The pelagic thresher contains ten percent of its total body weight as liver weight.
 The oil from the liver, known as squalene oil, is sometimes used in the manufacture of cosmetics, health foods, and high-grade machine oil.
 This species is rarely targeted except in the central Pacific and northwestern Indian oceans, but is often caught as a bycatch on floating longline gear set for other sharks, tunas, or swordfish.
 It is also (rarely) caught in gill nets.
-Pelagic thresher landings in northeastern Taiwan constitute over 12% (ca. 3,100 fish, 222 MT) of the total annual shark landings.
+Pelagic thresher landings in northeastern Taiwan used to constitute 12% by weight of the total annual shark landings.

-In addition to their commercial value, threshers, including the pelagic thresher, are considered prime game fish, and are targeted using rod and reel wherever they occur.
-The International Game Fish Association lists threshers as game fish, with the largest records having been caught from New Zealand waters, while light-tackle thresher records were taken off California.
+All three species of Thresher shark are considered game fish by the International Game Fish Association (IGFA) and are targeted using rod and reel wherever they occur.
+The largest records having been caught in New Zealand waters, while light-tackle thresher records have been set off California.
 Threshers, including the pelagic thresher, are eagerly sought after by anglers in Australia, Britain, California, New England (USA), and New Zealand.
-Famous big-game angler and record holder Zane Grey, writing about the threshers of New Zealand, called these sharks "exceedingly stubborn.
-Comparing him with the mako, he is pound for pound, a harder fish to whip".
+Famous big-game angler and record holder Zane Grey, writing about the threshers of New Zealand, called these sharks “exceedingly stubborn.
+Comparing him with the mako, he is pound for pound, a harder fish to whip”.

 Danger to Humans